SakshiRai255/Project-1-What-Is-Trend-2025/Readme.md

-# This Is Demo Project
+# This Is Dummy Project

 ## This Poject using HTML CSS

     This project only for learning not other thing. iNureon gave it to me assignment.
     This is my first project.